DanMello/react-video-player/README.md

 Prop | Description | Required
 ---- | ----------- | -------
-`className` | Css class for the video container, this will be applied to the desktop version of the video player. | yes `mobileClassName` | Css class for the video container, this will be applied to the mobile version of the video player. | no `videoPath` | Path to the video you want to play. | yes `videoThumbnail` | Path to the video thumbnail. | yes
+`className` | Css class for the video container, this will be applied to the desktop version of the video player. | no `mobileClassName` | Css class for the video container, this will be applied to the mobile version of the video player. | no `videoPath` | Path to the video you want to play. | yes `videoThumbnail` | Path to the video thumbnail. | yes